corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/deploy/running-a-node.md

 in the current working directory.
 You can override the configuration file and workspace paths on the command line (e.g.
 `./corda.jar --config-file=test.conf --base-directory=/opt/corda/nodes/test`).

+If you need to initialise or migrate the node's database schema objects, you need to run the `run-migration-scripts` sub-command.
+See [Node command-line options](../../node-commandline.md) for details.

 {{< note >}}
 If your node configuration file is obfuscated and you want to deobfuscate it when running the node, you need to pass the obfuscation seed and passphrase to the node in the node run command.